-* fate from Greek phemi (literally, what is said)
+** Fate from Greek phemi (literally, what is revealed / our fame)

 |Mind (nous) — Intellect/Knowledge, Memory network — serves the law of God — but when relationship with God devalued, mind is devalued, darkened, becomes fleshly||Conscience (all seeing area) — in this life it can become seared, blistered as with a hot iron.|